- Oops!Something went wrong.Please try again later.

 The Queen of Raunch reigns.
 Amy Schumer has seriously taketh. over.
 Her Comedy Central show Inside Amy Schumer gave us some of the funniest music videos ever, from Milk Milk Lemonade to Girl, You Don’t Need Makeup.
 On top of a slew of comedy specials, she hit the big screen with laugh-out-loud comedies, like Train Wreck and I Feel Pretty.
 Recently, Amy debuted a self-shot comedy cooking show, Amy Schumer Learns to Cook, in which her chef husband (read: the dream) Chris Fischer tries to teach Amz how to cook.
 Even when she’s not trying to be funny, she is.

 You may have gotten your first taste of Ali Wong courtesy of fellow female comedians, Chelsea Handler and Amy Schumer.
-But she *really* made her mark with Baby Cobra, her first Netflix standup special on stuffs like sex, hoarding and feminism which she performed whilst seven months preggo (!)
-Oh, and she did it again with her second bébé with her Hard Knock Wife special.
+But she *really* made her mark with Baby Cobra, her first Netflix standup special on stuff like sex, hoarding, and feminism which she performed while seven months preggo (!).
+Oh, and she did it again with her second bébé during her Hard Knock Wife special.
 Her most recent ish?
 Writing and starring in the Netflix rom-com Always Be My Maybe.

-*looks around* Fine; I’ll say it.
-If you ask me, Kate McKinnon may be the funniest person on Saturday Night Live rn.
-Fun facts: She’s not only the longest-serving female cast member, Kate is also the first openly lesbian cast member.
+*looks around* Fine, I’ll say it.
+If you ask me, Kate McKinnon may be the funniest person on Saturday Night Live.
+Fun fact: She’s not only the longest-serving female cast member, Kate is also the first openly lesbian cast member.
 But let’s get right to her best shit: her impressions.
-Elizabeth Warren.
-Hilary Clinton.
-Justin Bieber.
-Ellen.
-Jeff Sessions.
-Her character work rules, too.
+Elizabeth Warren, Hillary Clinton, Justin Bieber, Ellen, Jeff Sessions.
+Her character work rules too.

-Mindy Kaling first wracked up our laughs in the writer’s room and on-camera as The Office’s high maintenance drama queen, Kelly Kapoor.
+Mindy Kaling first wracked up our laughs in the writers’ room and on-camera as The Office’s high-maintenance drama queen, Kelly Kapoor.
 And that was just the tip of her comedy empire.
-This comedian has made Hollywood hers, from writing and starring in The Mindy Project and Late Night to creating and writing Netflix’s teen rom-com Never Have I Ever.
+This comedian has made Hollywood hers, from writing and starring in The Mindy Project and Late Night to creating and writing Netflix’s teen rom-com series Never Have I Ever.
 In short: lucky for us, this funny lady continues to crush it.
-FYI: she’s set to co-write Legally Blonde 3.
+FYI: She’s set to co-write Legally Blonde 3.
 What, like it’s hard?

-While she made her mark in comedy over 10 years ago thanks to stand up, The Sarah Silverman Program and late-night comedy bits, Sarah’s focus now skews more toward a platform for politics, seen most recently in I Love You, America on Hulu.
+While she made her mark in comedy more than 10 years ago thanks to stand up, The Sarah Silverman Program, and late-night comedy bits, Sarah’s focus now skews more toward a platform for politics, seen most recently in I Love You, America on Hulu.

 Mary Beth Barone

 You may recognize Chels from her role as Gina on Brooklyn Nine-Nine.
-Her standup special premiered on Netflix in 2014, but she just released her concept EP Foam and Flotsam (aka a record of funny songs).
+Her standup special premiered on Netflix in 2014, but since then she's also released her concept EP Foam and Flotsam (aka a record of funny songs).
 There’s a track about Oat Milk, for example.
 If you’re looking for an on-demand LOL, plz watch her Instagram “makeup tutorials.”
 Side note: her hubs is fellow comedian Jordan Peele and um, her bro is the CEO and co-founder of Buzzfeed.
 Casual.